JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/conditions.md

        end
 ```

-The condition expressions in the `if-elseif-else` construct are evaluated until the first one evaluates to `true`, after which the associated block is evaluated, and no further condition expressions or blocks are evaluated.
+The conditions in the `if-elseif-else` construction are evaluated until the first one is `true`.
+The associated block is then evaluated, and no other condition expressions or blocks are evaluated.

-In contrast to languages like Python or Matlab, the logical expression in the `if-elseif-else` statement must always return a boolean value, otherwise, an error will occur
+In contrast to languages like Python or Matlab, the logical expression in the `if-elseif-else` statement must always return a boolean value.
+Otherwise, an error will occur.

 ```jldoctest
 julia> if 1